Record Label Name: Engine Company Records

 Well, it was really just out of necessity.
 The longer story is on our website, but basically I looked at myself in the mirror, literally, after a label showcase.
 It had been set-up to try and land me another deal like the one I had just gotten out of.
 I looked at myself and said, “Why am I asking permission from these people to make the music I’m already making?”

 So instead of chasing a dream that had already become a nightmare for me, I decided to do something different.
 I went to all the artists and bands I was recording at the time and said I was starting a label.
 A label where the artists would run the asylum, and own their own masters.
-And with all the energy saved from all that nightmare-chasing, we’ve made and released record after record after record, and never asked anyone’s permission to do it.
+And with all the energy saved from all that nightmare-chasing, we’ve made and released vinyl record after vinyl record after vinyl record, and never asked anyone’s permission to do it.
 And, because I’m also an artist on our label, I always say I’m sort of like the old “Hair Club for Men” slogan: I’m not just the company’s President, I’m also a client!

 Are you a frustrated band member?